znandev/adguardexporter/README.md

 Before running this exporter, make sure:

 - AdGuard Home is up and running
-- You have a valid AdGuard username & password
+- You have a valid AdGuard username & password (without special character)
 - Prometheus is configured to scrape this exporter
 - Docker installed (or alternatively Go 1.20+ for building from source)
 - Port `9617` is available on your system

-To make sure the endpoint is valid, you can check the endpoints via curl
+To make sure the endpoint is valid, you can check the endpoints via curl:

 ```
 curl -v -u <yourusername>:<yourpassword> <ADGUARD_URL>:<PORT>/control/stats